-The reserves carried by the syndicate are calculated using a number of methods to project ultimate gross and net premiums written and insurance liabilities.
+The reserves carried by the Syndicate are calculated using a number of methods to project ultimate gross and net premiums written and insurance liabilities.
 The principal methods applied are:

-- A case by case review of certain lines of business; - The use of hurricane modelling techniques for major hurricane events during the year; - Benchmarking certain lines of business based on previous underwriting experience, in particular the longer tail classes of business; - · Actuarial techniques such as the chain ladder method and the Bornhuetter-Ferguson method.
+- A case by case review of certain lines of business; - The use of hurricane modelling techniques for major hurricane events during the year; - · Benchmarking certain lines of business based on previous underwriting experience, in particular the longer tail classes of business: - Actuarial techniques such as the chain ladder method and the Bornhuetter-Ferguson method.
 These are mainly applied to the classes of business that have a relatively stable development pattern.

-The major assumptions underlying the reserves established by the syndicate are:
+The major assumptions underlying the reserves established by the Syndicate are:

-- The syndicate's past claims development experience (with appropriate adjustment for known changes) can be used to project future claims development factors; - The syndicate will experience normal incidence of bad debts against future recoveries.
+- The Syndicate's past claims development experience (with appropriate adjustment for known changes) can be used to project future claims development factors; - The Syndicate will experience normal incidence of bad debts against future recoveries.

-The loss reserves established by the syndicate are sensitive to various factors:
+The loss reserves established by the Syndicate are sensitive to various factors:

-• The ULR established to cover attritional losses of the syndicate.
-A 10% net adverse movement in the ULR, applied to the cumulative net earned premium for those years open during the calendar year, would reduce the profit of the syndicate by:
+The Ultimate Loss Ratio (ULR) established to cover attritional losses of the Syndicate.
+A 10% net adverse movement in the ULR, applied to the cumulative net earned premium for those years open during the calendar year, would reduce the profit of the Syndicate by:

-Calendar year £m 2018 £m Syndicate 1200 53.7 65.8
+Calendar year 2020 £m 2019 £m Syndicate net result 62.9 63.7

-• The percentage of premiums earned during the calendar year.
-A 10% decrease in the net earned premium, for those years open during the calendar year, would reduce the profit of the syndicate by:
+The percentage of premiums earned during the calendar year.
+A 10% decrease in the net earned premium, for those years open during the calendar year, would reduce the profit of the Syndicate by:

-Calendar year 2019 £m 2018 £m Syndicate 1200 26.2 28.8
+Calendar year £m £m Syndicate net result 8.6 26.2